rust-random/rand/rand_distr/README.md

 Implements a full suite of random number distributions sampling routines.

-This crate is a super-set of the [rand::distributions] module, including support for sampling from Beta, Binomial, Cauchy, CircleChiSquared, Dirichlet, exponential, Fisher F, Gamma, Log-normal, Normal, Pareto, Poisson, StudentT, Triangular and Weibull distributions, as well as sampling points from the unit circle and unit sphere surface.
+This crate is a super-set of the [rand::distributions] module, including support for sampling from Beta, Binomial, Cauchy, ChiSquared, Dirichlet, exponential, Fisher F, Gamma, Log-normal, Normal, Pareto, Poisson, StudentT, Triangular and Weibull distributions, as well as sampling points from the unit circle and unit sphere surface.